 The low FODMAP diet is not a weight loss diet.
-It is a nutritional treatment that can be used to reduce the symptoms of IBS irritable bowel syndrome.
-An Australian nutritionist, in 2005, developed this diet, which significantly reduces the digestive discomfort that people experience with IBS.
-The word FODMAP is an acronym that stands for the four groups of fermentable carbohydrates.s.
+It is a nutritional treatment that can be used to reduce the symptoms of irritable bowel syndrome (IBS).
+As early as 2005, an Australian nutritionist developed this diet, which significantly reduces the digestive discomfort experienced by people with IBS.
+The word FODMAP is an acronym that stands for the four groups of fermentable carbohydrates.

 So, as promised in the article:Celiac disease, Gluten intolerance or Irritable bowel syndrome? , here is the description of this acronym:

 Fermentable carbohydrates are small carbohydrates that are poorly absorbed by the small intestine and quickly fermented by bacteria in the large intestine.
 These carbohydrates may have a role in triggering symptoms of IBS.
 In fact, in individuals with IBS, the consumption of these carbohydrates leads to a significant inflow of water into the intestine and an increased production of gas during fermentation, causing intestinal distension (expansion of the intestines, often expressed as a feeling bloated, or "looking a few months pregnant").
 Then, in combination with factors such as visceral hypersensitivity (pathology where there is pain felt during distension of the digestive tract), stress and anxiety, symptoms of IBS can be triggered (eg: abdominal pain , bloating, gas, diarrhea and / or constipation).